SHAHCoinvip/shahcoin/src/secp256k1/doc/safegcd_implementation.md

     # As w = -g/f mod (2**limit), g+w*f mod 2**limit = 0 mod 2**limit.
     g += w * f
     assert g % (2**limit) == 0
-    # The next iteration will now shift out at least limit bottom zero bits from g.
+    # The next iteration will now shift out at least limit bottom zero shahbits from g.
 ```

-By using a bigger table more bits can be cancelled at once.
+By using a bigger table more shahbits can be cancelled at once.
 The table can also be implemented
 as a formula.
 Several formulas are known for computing modular inverses modulo powers of two;
 some can be found in Hacker's Delight second edition by Henry S. Warren, Jr. pages 245-247.
 Here we need the negated modular inverse, which is a simple transformation of those: